 2012 Bubba Watson

 So what does this tell us?
 Well interestingly and perhaps unexpectedly players right at the top of the market have a poor record here over recent years with regards to winning with the champion tending to come from that ‘just below the leading pack’ section.
-For example the 2018 winner Patrick Reed was a 50-1 shot, Sergio was a 40-1+ shot whilst the previous year Danny Willett was a 66-1 shot.
+For example last years winner Hideki Matsuyama was a 45/1 chance while the 2018 winner Patrick Reed was a 50/1 shot, Sergio was a 40/1+ shot whilst the previous year Danny Willett was a 66-1 shot.

-The last two years though this trend has been somewhat bucked as 2019 winner Tiger Woods arrived here as a 16-1 shot while Dustin Johnson went off as a 9/1 last November with Bryson Dechambeau marginally pipping him to favouritism.
+The 2019 and 2020 winners did somewhat buck this trend though as in 2019 Tiger Woods arrived here as a 16-1 shot while Dustin Johnson went off as a 9/1 November 2020 with Bryson Dechambeau marginally pipping him to favouritism.

-Five of the last ten winners had already won an event that calendar year with Woods, Reed and Adam Scott being the most recent not to have done so.
+Four of the last ten winners had already won an event that calendar year with Matsuyama, Woods, Reed and Adam Scott being the most recent not to have done so.

-As we know some experience of the course here is vital with no rookie having won here for many, many years [Fuzzy Zoeller I believe, however feel free to correct me if that is wrong!].
+As we know some experience of the course here is vital with no rookie having won here for many, many years with Fuzzy Zoeller way back in 1979 the most recent to manage that achievement.

 There is recent precedent of winning here after just one start though with Willett, Spieth and Schwartzel all doing it over recent years.